 New Hampshire’s Rep. Laurie Sanborn has resigned as the chairwoman of a legislative commission tasked with exploring the impact of new charitable gaming laws, including online casino.

-She remains Chair of the House Ways and Means Committee, where New Hampshire’s online casino bill was killed earlier this year.
-She resigned as the head of the aforementioned commission after the state gaming regulator alleged her husband has misused $844,000 in pandemic relief funds.
-He also owns a charitable gaming destination, Concord Casino.
+She continues to serve as Chair of the House Ways and Means Committee, where New Hampshire’s online casino bill was defeated earlier this year.
+She stepped down from leading the commission after the state gaming regulator accused her husband of misusing $844,000 in pandemic relief funds.
+He also owns a charitable gaming site, Concord Casino.

-The bill, SB 104, submitted by Senator Timothy P Lang, was ‘indefinitely postponed’ in the house in which Sanborn heads.
-Reasons given for the objection to online casino include: the cannibalization of charitable gaming revenue and others suggested they would wait for the results of the commission’s study: the one run by Sanborn.
+The bill, SB 104, introduced by Senator Timothy P Lang, was ‘indefinitely postponed’ in the house led by Sanborn.
+Reasons for opposing online casinos include concerns about reducing charitable gaming revenue, and others suggested they would wait for the findings of the study conducted by Sanborn’s commission.

 In a 17 page letter sent by the New Hampshire Lottery Commission to Anthony Sanborn, Rep. Sanborn’s husband, a wide range of misnomers are pointed out, and allegations made.
 The NH Lottery Commission and the Attorney General ultimately decided that “neither the Licensee, nor Mr. Sanborn is suitable to be associated with charitable gaming in New Hampshire.”
 It adds that it found “credible evidence” that Mr. Sanborn had unlawfully obtained $844,000 in Economic Injury Disaster Loan.